 Pitfalls to Avoid in Meeting the 5-Year Parent Visa UK Requirements

-The 5-year parent route visa is popular for parents wishing to live with their British or settled child.
+The 5-year parent visa is popular for parents wishing to live with their British or settled child.
 However, applying for a visa can be complex, and there are several common pitfalls that applicants should avoid.
 Following are a few of them.

 1. Incorrectly Filling Out the Application Form

 One of the most common reasons for a visa application to be rejected is incorrectly filling out the application form.
 Applicants need to ensure that they provide all the required information.
 In addition, they answer all questions truthfully and accurately and provide supporting documentation where required.